Streampunk/dynamorse-deprecated/README.md

 The choice of available nodes is provided down the left-hand-side.
 Each node is self-describing - click on it and it describes what it is and how to configure it in the info panel on the right-hand-side.
 Drag nodes out into the central flow designer panel and link them together by joining output ports to input ports.

-Once you are happy with a design, hit the deploy button.
+Once you are happy with a design, hit the _Deploy_ button.
 This will send the flow to the dynamorse server and the server will attempt to run it.
 Check the debug tab on the right-hand-side for live debug messages and errors.

 #### Thread pool size